jhonnyLeandro/competitive_programming/README.md

-# competitive_programming
+# Competitive Programming

-This repository is intended to have solutions to the exercises in uva online judge
+In this repository i will save all the solved exercices from different online judges, for example:

+- Uva Online Judge
+- Code Forces